Pratik-7i/VIPER/README.md

 - VIPER follows a very clean architecture.
 It isolates each module from others, so changing or fixing bugs is very easy as you only have to update a specific module.
 - VIPER creates a very good environment for unit testing.
-- As each module is independent of others, it maintains low coupling very well.
+- As each module is independent of the others, it maintains low coupling very well.
 So, dividing work among co-developers is also pretty simple.
 - VIPER should be used when an application’s requirements are very well-formed.
 Working with constantly changing requirements may create confusion and messed-up codes.
 So, it should not be used in small projects as `MVP` or `MVC` will be sufficient.
 - Only the Presenter talks to the View, and only the Interactor talks to the Entity (model).
 The Presenter and Interactor coordinate with each other.
 The Presenter is concerned with display and user action, and the Interactor is concerned with manipulating the data.